Welcome back, Rush Limboy, your guiding light through times of trouble, confusion, murkiness, tumult, despair, chaos, and even the good times.

 It's great to have you with us.

-Hartley invitational you have to be invited.
+You have to be invited.

 It's our annual guys' golf trip to Hawaii.

-First one was Sunday without Haney, with just me, the production crew and the cameras out there getting an idea of my golf game.
+First one was Sunday without Haney, with just me, the production crew, and the cameras out there, getting an idea of my golf game.

 And there was some chit-chat interviewing with the off-camera producer.

-All on tape, and we'll get together with Haney on Tuesday and Wednesday of next week out on Hawaii.
+And we'll get together with Haney on Tuesday and Wednesday of next week out on Hawaii.

-This is gonna be a blast.
+This is going to be a blast.

-This is um it's gonna be a hoot.
+This is going to be a hoot.

 Have you seen it, Brian?

-I mean, it's here's a guy who's a professional athlete.
+I mean, it's, here's a guy who's a professional athlete.

-It it's it's got five hitches in the swing.
+It's got five hitches in the swing.

 You know what a hitch in a swing is?